michaelfedell/instacart/README.md

 │   ├── archive/                      <- Place to put archive data is no longer used.
-Not synced with git │   ├── external/                     <- External data sources, will be synced with git │   │   ├── cats.yml                  <- Curated list of high-level categories by which to classify grocery aisles │   │   ├── data_description.md       <- Description of data files provided by instacart │   │
+Not synced with git │   ├── external/                     <- External data sources, will be synced with git │   │   ├── cats.yml                  <- Curated list of high-level categories by which to classify grocery aisles │   │   ├── data_description.md       <- Description of data files provided by Instacart │   │
 │   ├── sample/                       <- Sample data used for code development and testing, will be synced with git │